Oral Surgery In Alachua, FL

 A Clear Plan Before Anything Begins

-Before treatment, we evaluate the tooth, surrounding bone, and your overall oral health so we can recommend the safest approach.
-If there are options – like saving a tooth versus removing it – we’ll walk through what each path involves and why one may be the better long-term decision.
+Before starting any treatment, we evaluate the tooth, the surrounding bone, and your overall oral health to recommend the safest approach.
+If multiple options exist, such as saving a tooth versus removing it, we will walk you through what each path involves and explain why one may be the better long-term decision for your health.

 Modern Imaging and Planning